lafisad/.private/obsidian/2025/September/Concepts/ZEROS/0krnl/0netw.md

-manages network stack initialization and secure communications handles network interfaces, protocols, and works with [[0io]] for data transfer
+manages network stack initialization and secure communications handles network interfaces, protocols, and works with [[0io]] for data transfer. sets up ip addresses, routes, and firewall rules. checks network traffic for security. can enable or disable network interfaces. talks to [[0krnl]] for root-of-trust and secScore stuff. logs network events for monitoring.